 “Ostalgie for the Present: Peter Kahane’s Die Architekten (1990) and the Futurity of Late Socialism.”
 Co-authored with Alexander Lambrow.
 Forthcoming in Unrealized Futures: Post-Socialist Memory in German-speaking Literature and Culture, edited by Michel Mallet, Maria Mayr, and Kristin Rebien (De Gruyter).

 “Brecht, Bildung, and the Search for Epic Architecture.”
 Forthcoming in Karl-Marx-Hof: Schlüsselbau der Moderne (2020).

-- “Urban Planning,” “Architecture” (co-authored), “Interior Design.”
-Forthcoming in The Red Vienna Sourcebook, edited by Rob McFarland, Georg Spitaler, Ingo Zechner (Camden House, 2020).
+Chapters “Urban Planning” (co-authored with Werner Schwarz), “Architecture” (co-authored with Georg Vasold), “Interior Design.”
+The Red Vienna Sourcebook, edited by Rob McFarland, Georg Spitaler, Ingo Zechner (Camden House, 2020).

 Chapters “Stadtplanung” (co-authored with Werner Schwarz), “Architektur” (co-authored with Georg Vasold), “Wohnen.”
 Das Rote Wien.
 Schlüsseltexte der Zweiten Wiener Moderne, 1919-1934, edited by Rob McFarland, Georg Spitaler, Ingo Zechner (De Gruyter, 2020).